This tutorial covers:

 The JSON request payload is stringified and set under the body

 parameter.
-To extract the payload in the Lambda you will have to modify the code as shown below.
+To extract the payload in your Lambda you need to modify the code like this:

 const eventBody = JSON.parse(event["body"]);